Product Support & Resources

 What does the "Alarm LED" do?

-The "Alarm LED" flashes and sounds the audible alarm when gas is detected.
+The "Alarm LED" flashes and sounds the audible alarm when natural gas is detected.
 Refer to the owner's manual for additional information.

 The Power (green) LED will blink for approximately 30 seconds when the battery is first connected.
-The Gas Alarm will "Beep", and the Power LED will turn off once this initialization period is completed.
-You can test your Gas Alarm's power by pressing the test button until you hear a "Beep" sound, then release.
-If the Gas Alarm is properly powered, the Power LED will flash twice every second for 3 seconds to indicate that the power is on, and the Trouble and Natural Gas LEDs will remain on until the test sequence is complete.
-These LEDs will not remain on during normal operation of the Gas Alarm to conserve battery power.
+The Natural Gas Alarm will "Beep", and the Power LED will turn off once this initialization period is completed.
+You can test your Natural Gas Alarm's power by pressing the test button until you hear a "Beep" sound, then release.
+If the Natural Gas Detector is properly powered, the Power LED will flash twice every second for 3 seconds to indicate that the power is on, and the Trouble and Natural Gas LEDs will remain on until the test sequence is complete.
+These LEDs will not remain on during normal operation of the Natural Gas Alarm to conserve battery power.

 Emergency Response Tips